microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/resnet-inferencing.md

     input_batch = input_batch.to('cuda')
     resnet50.to('cuda')
 ```

 Sample Output:

 ```console
 GPU Availability: False
 ```

--  **Inference ResNet-50 ONNX Model with ONNX Runtime**: Inference the model with ONNX Runtime by selecting the appropriate Execution Provider for the environment.
-If your environment uses CPU, uncomment CPUExecutionProvider, if the environment uses NVIDIA CUDA, uncomment CUDAExecutionProvider, and if the environment uses OpenVINOExecutionProvider, uncomment OpenVINOExecutionProvider – commenting out the other "onnxruntime.InferenceSession" lines of code.
+### Inference ResNet-50 ONNX Model with ONNX Runtime

+Inference the model with ONNX Runtime by selecting the appropriate Execution Provider for the environment.
+If your environment uses CPU, uncomment CPUExecutionProvider, if the environment uses NVIDIA CUDA, uncomment CUDAExecutionProvider, and if the environment uses OpenVINOExecutionProvider, uncomment OpenVINOExecutionProvider – commenting out the other `onnxruntime.InferenceSession` lines of code.

 ```python
 # Inference with ONNX Runtime